 Extractions may be simple (non-surgical) or complicated (surgical).
 To remove a tooth that is heavily decayed and therefore brittle or a fractured tooth that has limited remaining structure to engage, adjustment of the surrounding gum and bone tissue may be necessary.
 Following these extractions, you will typically be prescribed an antibiotic to aid in healing.
 You may also need bone grafting to preserve the height and volume of bone for future restorative procedures like dental implants or dental bridges.
 I will discuss all aspects of the extraction procedure in advance with you including: need for sedation, need for bone grafting, and typical healing periods.
 Restorative options for replacing a tooth or teeth will be discussed with you in depth.

 Tooth extraction is not painful.
 We use surgical strength local anesthetics when providing tooth extraction services.
 We ensure you are completely numb prior to and during the procedure.
 Your comfort is our top priority.

 Patient’s will perceive pressure during extraction but not pain.
 Unfortunately, local anesthetics cannot prevent the sensation of pressure.
-The majority of patients have no problem tolerating the mild to moderate pressure required to slide a tooth out of it’s socket.
-If we decide together that you might not do well with the pressure applied during tooth extraction (commonly due to patient anxiety or other concerns), we may recommend treatment under sedation.
+The majority of patients have no problem tolerating the mild to moderate pressure they feel during tooth extraction.
+If the thought of a tooth extraction procedure causes you anxiety, ask your Kitchener-Waterloo Dentist about sedation options or “sleep dentistry” to make things easier for you.

 In some cases (i.e. surgical extraction of fractured teeth or impacted wisdom tooth removal), post-operative soreness is inevitable.
 In these cases, we commonly prescribe post-operative pain control medication to ensure patient comfort.

 I commonly follow up with extraction patients post-operatively by phone or e-mail to check in and ensure that they are comfortable.